Last Updated: Jan 14, 2022

 Special Offers / Coupons

 Right now there aren’t any special offers or coupons available for this provider.
 The generous free trial that they offer, however, makes it worth your while to try them out and see what you think.
-If they do come out with any special offers in the future, we will be sure to let you know at this site.
+It is also noteworthy to say that UsenetFarm comes out with occassional special promos especially during holidays like Halloween specials, Black Friday and Christmas deals.

-UsenetFarm was fast in testing, as are most USENET services these days.
+UsenetFarm was fast in testing, as are most USENET service providers these days.
 You should be able to use your entire bandwidth allotment from your ISP with the correct configuration.